herckun/herckun/README.md

 - 👋 Hi, I’m @herckun
 - 👀 I’m interested in web, crypto and anime
-- 📫 You can get in touch with my on twitter or at herculeshorse@tuta.io
+- 📫 You can get in touch with me on twitter or at herculeshorse@tuta.io

 <!---
 herckun/herckun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.